CfA-Library/Cite_Astro_Software/Guidelines.md

 # Guidelines

-The intention here is to provide guidelines for Editors and Reviewers and thereby let authors know what is needed in a paper or software package.
+The intention here is to provide guidelines for Editors and Reviewers and thereby let Authors know what is needed in a paper that describes software and the software package that is made available.

 Software can be a single script or package up to full application or system.
 For smaller items a paper may not be merited but you may